Free Activities for Spring/Summer

-7. Each Thursday throughout July and August, round up the family for themed adventures at Living Prairie Museum.
-Discover some of nature’s neat critters as different ones are explore each week through presentations, games, crafts and time out on the prairie.
+5. Each Thursday throughout July and August, round up the family for themed adventures at Living Prairie Museum.
+Discover some of nature’s neat critters as different ones are explored each week through presentations, games, crafts and time out on the prairie.

 1. First Fridays is a great way to get to know the Exchange District the 1st Friday of each month, 5-9pm.
 Enjoy dinner at a great café, talk to artists in their studios, attend Gallery openings and explore the unique shops.

 2. Downtown BIZ hosts the Downtown Concert Series every Thursday in June & July at the Downtown Farmer’s Market (Manitoba Hydro Place, 360 Portage Ave.).
 Every Tuesday from June to August at noon at cityplace (333 St. Mary Avenue), and the last Fridays of June, July and August also at noon at Portage Place (393 Portage Ave).
 Please check the website for concert listings.